How to choose between a home sleep test and a lab sleep test

 Ultimately, you may develop a preference for which test you’ll want to take, but the decision will also involve your physician and likely your health insurance, too.
 Since 2008, due largely to cost savings and patient preference, there has been an increase in the use of HSAT’s.
 Still, you and your doctor should collaborate in choosing the right test for you.

-- How much does each type of test cost?
+- How much does each type of sleep test cost?

 - How much will my co-pay be for each test?